x-vin/covidcures/docs/src/siddha.md

    - [Kabasura Kudineer: Benefits, Ingredients and Side Effects][1]

 ### Objective:
-Prophylactic, curative, known to clear respiratory tract and boost immunity, especially against viruses
+Prophylactic, curative, known to clear respiratory tract and boost immunity, especially against viruses.

 ### System:
-Tamil Siddha
+Tamil Siddha.

 ### Can be used alongside other allopathic treatments:
 Yes, with the caveat that the patient experiences no discomfort in doing so.